-Fencing with secured access gates should be installed on a project as soon as possible.
-Although fences may restrict the contractor's access to parts of the site, they do protect the public from the safety hazards associated with highway construction, refer to Subsection 107.08.
-Permanent fencing is preferred over temporary fencing because permanent fencing is usually more secure.
+Fences should go up as soon as possible.
+Although fences may restrict the Contractor's access to parts of the site, they do protect the public from the safety hazards associated with highway construction (refer to Subsection 107.08).
+Permanent fencing is preferred over temporary fencing since permanent fencing is usually more secure and no rental payments are involved.

-Fence lines are to be staked so that the fence posts are 6 inches from the right-of-way line, unless otherwise specified on the plans.
+Fence lines are to be staked so that the fence posts are 6" from the right-of-way line, unless otherwise shown on the plans.

-When building a new fence requires removal of an existing fence or erection of temporary fences, the inspector and the contractor are to work with the property owner to accomplish the changes with the least disruption and inconvenience.
+When building a new fence requires removal of an existing fence or erection of temporary fences, the Inspector and the Contractor are to work with the property owner to accomplish the changes with the least disruption and inconvenience.